XertroV/tm-cotd-hud/README.md

   - [ ] store results in individual files (~60 match results loads in ~20ms)
 - [ ] bug: long cotds break (b/c nplayers==0 for so long?)
 - [ ] bug: when loading cotd hud data and times are queued to be cached: the hud does not reload after they have been cached.
+- [ ] export data .bin files as .json

 ### first release

 - [x] ensure downloading COTD snapshot rankings is behind an option
-- [ ] wizard v0 -- mostly to warn about alpha grade software. if anything breaks at the start of COTD use Developer > Reload Plugin > COTD HUD (**TODO before v0.1.0**)
+- [x] wizard v0 -- mostly to warn about alpha grade software. if anything breaks at the start of COTD use Developer > Reload Plugin > COTD HUD (**TODO before v0.1.0**)